Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 For each quiz question, learners provide both an answer and a confidence rating (1-5 scale).
 Score answers normally, but also track calibration by comparing confidence ratings with correctness.

-A well-calibrated Year 10 science student should rate easy questions highly (4-5) and get them right, whilst rating difficult questions lower (1-2) and often getting them wrong.
+A well-calibrated Year 10 science learner should rate easy questions highly (4-5) and get them right, whilst rating difficult questions lower (1-2) and often getting them wrong.
 Poor calibration shows as high confidence on incorrect answers or low confidence on correct ones.

 Visualise the relationship between confidence and performance using simple graphs.
 Plot predicted scores on the x-axis and actual scores on the y-axis.
 Perfect calibration creates a diagonal line where predictions match performance.